heptarch/heptarch.github.io/drafts/tarkovsky.md

        id="sn-2"
        class="margin-toggle"/>
 	   <span class="sidenote"><i>Von der Registratur</i> (1571).</span>
-I was an archivist, and this was my *fonds*.
+This was a *fonds* and not a shrine.

 <figure>
     <div style="text-align:center"><img src